DNWMNCR/JavaForSmallTeams/style/65_keep_your_code_dry.md

 ### Summary

-Don't Repeat Yourself - avoid writing the same logic more than once.
+Don't Repeat Yourself (DRY) - avoid writing the same logic more than once.

 Every time you copy and paste code flick yourself in the eye.
 This is a great disincentive to doing it again, but over time may cause blindness.